wp-plugins/mm-breaking-news/readme.txt

 Your posts can be randomized or sord by date.
 With title you can chose to show date or number of comments.

-Lists can be show whereber you want - above or below posts, in archive, or on single post or page.
-Also, you can place it in sidebar.
+Lists can be show wherever you want - above or below posts, in archive, or on single post or page.
+Also, you can put a widget in a sidbar.
 You can choose to show lists only on first page or not.

 If you want to show a list on one page (or post) you can use a shortcode [mm-breaking-news] when you write and the whole bullet list will be displayed.

 Changelog:

+	2010-04-02, ver 0.6.5
+		Add: widget
+		Bugfix: multilanguage posts

 	2010-01-30, ver 0.6.3
 		Bugfix: wrong post date